-Infinera flexibly schedules and provides its courses based on customer request, and therefore there is no “set schedule” for our course offerings.
-To schedule an Infinera course, send an email to firstname.lastname@example.org, and a training specialist will work with you to schedule the appropriate courses.
+Infinera flexibly schedules and provides its courses based on customer request, and therefore has a limited “set schedule” for our course offerings.
+To schedule an Infinera Long Haul (DTN-X) course, send an email to firstname.lastname@example.org and a training specialist will work with you to schedule the appropriate courses.
 To schedule an Infinera Metro Platform Course, please register for an account.
 Once your account is verified, you can view the training calendar and request a course.

 Our standard course offerings are listed in the table below.
 However, any class and subject can be customized to best meet our customer’s needs, schedule, and equipment.
 Courses may also be combined.
 Installation courses are generally hosted at an Infinera facility, and Administration courses are generally offered at the customer site.

 We also offer remote trainings through MS-Lync / Skype, BlueJeans, or WebEx.
 Email the training team at email@example.com for details on remote training.

 Infinera Long Haul (DTN-X) Platform Courses